-There were no murders in Copperas Cove for the year 2004.
+There was one murder in Copperas Cove for the year 2006.

 2. Rape

 Rape, as defined in the Uniform Crime Reporting Program, is the carnal knowledge of a female forcibly and against her will.
 In Texas, forcible rape is called Aggravated Sexual Assault.
 Statistics reported in this crime category include assaults to commit forcible rape, however, statutory rape (rape against a female under the age of consent) and sexual assaults on males are excluded.